 Have your air conditioning system checked immediately

 Proactive maintenance of your home’s A/C equipment will help avoid a failure on the hottest summer days, when your A/C system is operating at full capacity all day and night for weeks and months.
-During a routine maintenance call, an expert AC technician can normally avert an emergency by finding problems and replacing parts before they give out, and cleaning and tuning the AC so it is in tip-top shape during the heat of summer when its needed the most.
+During a routine maintenance call, an expert AC technician can normally avert an emergency by finding problems and replacing parts before they give out, and getting an ac tune up so it is in tip-top shape during the heat of summer when its needed the most.

 Wear loose, lightweight clothes, especially when you’re going to be outdoors.
 Don’t wear dark shades, specifically black clothing, since dark colors absorb heat.
 The color white reflects the sun and helps keep you cooler.
 It’s also good to invest in a wide-brimmed or gardening hat to keep the sun off your face, and never layer clothing.